-From Renee on February 26th, 2008 in Kitchen Remodel
+From Dean Dowd on February 26, 2008 in Kitchen Remodel

 - Add a flat trim to the cabinet faces